seance/paraverse/pages/arcane-and-divine.md

 - Cadaver: a fresh corpse will sustain a dead character for resurrection for X days
 - Resurrection: resurrect a dead character
 - Banish: summoned spirits
+- query a corpse: gain info about how it died, some secret or something
+- weaken saves: PHY or WIL

 #### Rite of Truth

 - Charm
 - Compulsion
-- Blessing: Consume blessing to be able to reroll any roll
+- Blessing: Consume blessing to be able to reroll any single roll
 - Revelation/Psychic Shock: cause incapacitation
 - Noosphere: sense (approximate number/location/xxx of humanoid) minds in the vicinity
+- detect arcana (limited scope, no cast strength)
+- Guidance: Consume guidance to add 1d4 to any skill check
+- Judgment: ranged single target disadvantage to evasion
+- melee single target has disadvantage on melee against you

 #### Rite of Cordials